 This gene codes for the MT2 melatonin receptor.

-- G/G: linked to higher risk of diabetes, increased fasting glucose – don’t eat dinner late
+- G/G: linked to a higher risk of diabetes, increased fasting glucose – don’t eat dinner late

-- C/G: linked to higher risk of diabetes, increased fasting glucose – don’t eat dinner late
+- C/G: linked to a higher risk of diabetes, increased fasting glucose – don’t eat dinner late

 Check your genetic data for rs1387153 (23andMe v4, v5, AncestryDNA):

 - T/T: increased fasting glucose, increased risk of gestational diabetes.[ref]

 This gene codes for the MT1 melatonin receptor.